kingofharts/PracMachLearn/PracMachLearn.md

 Overview
 ========================================================

+This is best viewed Full Screen.
+Some content may clip window-bottoms depending on browser & monitor config.

 This presentation is my submission for the Write-up portion of the course project for the Coursera Practical Machine Learning course offered by Johns Hopkins department of Biostatistics.
 Our objectives are: